christiannwamba/jumpstart-react-workshop/README.md

 ## Task 7: Networking in React

-Having a state with static data doesn’t showcase real life situations.
-Let’s see how we can make a request to a server hosted somewhere else for some data and then render the data in our page.
+Having the state with static data doesn’t showcase real life situations.
+Let’s see how we can make a request to a server hosted somewhere else for some data and then render the data on our page.

 1. Import the axios library to your HTML: